-Welcome to our guide, which rounds up the very best oil paints for artists?
+Hunting for the the best oil paints for artists?
 We've found them.
 Here, we've selected our favourite paints, including some of the major ranges on the market.
-But before you start comparing our picks, you'll need to know what to look for when deciding between different types of oil paint.
+But what do you need to look for when choosing between the different types of oil paint?

-Firstly, consider what the paint is made up of.
-You'll find pigments for colour, oil to make the paint flow, stabilisers, fillers and driers.
-Paints at lower price points are thickened up with fillers (reducing the intensity of the colour), while higher-quality paints (such as Old Holland or Michael Harding) will be much purer.
+First, you need to look at what the paint is made of.
+There are pigments for colour, oil to make the paint flow, stabilisers, fillers and driers.
+Cheaper paints are bulked up with fillers, which make the colour less intense, whereas high-quality paints (like Michael Harding or Old Holland) are much purer.

 New to oil painting?
 Try these painting techniques.
 Student ranges, like Winton or Van Gogh, are a good starting point.
 It is a good idea to use a wooden or metal easel (see our guide to the best art easels) when painting in oils.